trtkiet/Semantic-Signal-Separation-Demo/README.md

     ```
     http://127.0.0.1:5000
     ```
-3.  **Paste your text corpus** into the input box.
-Ensure you have at least 10 lines of text for meaningful results.
+3.  **Upload your text corpus** (a `.txt` file) using the file input.
+Ensure the file has at least 10 lines of text for meaningful results.
 4. Click **"Train S³ Model"**.
     *   *Note: The first run might take a moment to download the embedding model.*
 5. Once trained, explore the **Semantic Axes** in the sidebar.